venom1270/AdventOfCode-2024/README.md

 ## Day 2

 That was a rollercoaster.
-Part 1 easy as hell, but I wanted to do a fancy solution for part 2... didn't work out 😅.
-Spend wayyyy to much time here and in the end opted for the straightforeard "bruteforce" solution.
+Part 1 was easy as hell, but I wanted to do a fancy solution for part 2... didn't work out 😅.
+Spent *wayyyy* to much time here and in the end opted for the straightforward "bruteforce" solution.
+Not my best day.

 ## Day 3